ihmeuw/vivarium_research/docs/source/models/cause.rst

 	simulant is *born* into a simulation.
 See the below section on birth prevalence for how cause model states are initialized in this scenario.

-While GBD results are estimates of *point* prevalence at the year midpoint, cause model initialization occurs continuously throughtout a full simulation year.
-The following are two possible assumptions on how the GBD point prevalence estimate might apply across the full simulation year that it represents.

-- Point prevalence estimate is constant across the full year.
-This is likely appropriate in cases where prevalence is relatively constant over time.
+GBD results of cause prevalence are estimates of *point* prevalence at the year midpoint.
+Notably, Vivarium assumes that the prevalence of a given cause is *constant* across the entire year that it represents.
+This is likely an appropriate assumption in cases where prevalence is relatively constant over time and over age groups, although it may be limited in cases where it is not.

-- Prevalence estimates across several years follow a smooth line between annual midpoint point prevalence estimates.
-This approach would require fitting a curve across existing point prevalence estimates and may be appropriate when prevalence of a given condition is steeply increasing or decreasing over time.

 Birth Prevalence
 ^^^^^^^^^^^^^^^^